 - Radiation oncologists

-Which one you need depends on the kind of treatment used for each type of cancer.
+Which ones you will need depends on the kinds of treatment needed for your type of cancer.
 There are also gynecologic surgical oncologists who specialize in treating women with cervical, ovarian, or uterine cancer.
 Pediatric oncologists treat children and teens with cancer.

 During your cancer treatment you may see more than one kind of cancer doctor, but your cancer and treatment type will determine who your main cancer doctor is.
 Carefully choosing the doctor you need now (such as a good surgeon, radiologist, and/or medical oncologist) will pay off for years to come.
 Your relationship with this person will probably last through treatment into long-term follow-up care.